TristanSalles/EarthSurface/docs/glacial.rst

     Permafrost is ground that continuously remains frozen for two or more years, located on land or under the ocean.

 Cryosphere in high mountain regions
 *******************************************************************

 The cryosphere (including, snow, glaciers, permafrost, lake and river ice) is an integral element of high mountain regions.
+Ice presently covers about 10% of Earth’s surface (Most of it is in the polar ice caps, particularly Antarctica).
 Widespread cryosphere changes affect physical, biological and human systems in the mountains and surrounding lowlands, with impacts evident even in the ocean.
 Almost 10% (671 million people) of the global population lived in high mountain regions in 2010, based on gridded population data (Jones and O’Neill, 2016) and a distance of less than 100 km from glaciers or permafrost located in mountains areas as defined in the following figure.

 .. figure:: images/IPCC-SROCC-CH_2_1.jpg